Chris Vlasto: Career

-In 2002, Details Magazine named Vlasto one of the 50 most powerful people in the United States under 37.
+In 2002, Details named Vlasto one of the 50 most powerful people in the United States under 37.
 Diane Sawyer said, "He is of the tradition of journalists you don't see any more.
 He has got a craggy integrity."

-Recently, Vlasto produced the first interview with one of the women Anthony Weiner was sexting with, Meagan Broussard, together with ABC News 20/20 anchor Chris Cuomo.
+In 2011, Vlasto produced the first interview with Meagan Broussard, one of the women Anthony Weiner was sexting with, together with 20/20 anchor Chris Cuomo.

 Awards

-Vlasto has won more than a dozen awards including the Edward R. Murrow Award and the Joan Barone Award for his coverage of President Clinton.
+Vlasto has won more than a dozen awards, including the Edward R. Murrow Award and the Joan Barone Award for his coverage of President Clinton.

 He also won an Emmy Award and a Sigma Delta Chi Award for his coverage of the 9/11 terror attacks.

 He was a 2003 Gerald Loeb Award winner for Television Short Form business journalism.